eCook Meal

 FINISH IT!

-Stir the cream through the sauce and reduce further for 3-4 minutes until slightly thickening.
-Stir ½ of the rinsed spinach, the fried gnocchi and the remaining grated cheese through the sauce.
+Stir the Cream through the sauce and reduce further for 3-4 minutes until slightly thickening.
+Stir ½ of the rinsed Spinach, the fried gnocchi and the remaining grated cheese through the sauce.
 Mix until the spinach has wilted.
 Squeeze over some lemon juice, season and set aside for serving.
 Place the remaining rinsed spinach in a bowl and toss with a drizzle of oil and seasoning.

 TIME TO DI(VI)NE